Zygo/bees/docs/btrfs-kernel.md

   This workaround is not necessary for kernels 5.4.19, 5.5.3, 5.6 and later.

-* **Slow backrefs** (aka toxic extents):  Under certain conditions, if the number of references to a single shared extent grows too high, the kernel consumes more and more CPU while holding locks that block access to the filesystem.  bees avoids this bug by measuring the time the kernel spends performing `LOGICAL_INO` operations and permanently blacklisting any extent or hash involved where the kernel starts to get slow.
+* **Slow backrefs** (aka toxic extents):  Under certain conditions, if the number of references to a single shared extent grows too high, the kernel consumes more and more CPU while also holding locks that delay write access to the filesystem.  bees avoids this bug by measuring the time the kernel spends performing `LOGICAL_INO` operations and permanently blacklisting any extent or hash involved where the kernel starts to get slow.
 In the bees log, such blocks are labelled as 'toxic' hash/block addresses.
 Toxic extents are rare (about 1 in 100,000 extents become toxic), but toxic extents can become 8 orders of magnitude more expensive to process than the fastest non-toxic extents.
-This seems to affect all dedupe agents on btrfs; at this time of writing only bees has a workaround for this bug.
+This seems to affect all dedupe agents on btrfs;
+  at this time of writing only bees has a workaround for this bug.

   Update (5.8.14):  this issue may be a race condition that occurs if two or more threads attempt to modify the same extent or immediately adjacent extents.
 It has not been observed on a kernel version later than 5.7 (after backref code changes in the kernel).

-* **`btrfs send` is incompatible with dedupe in old kernels**.
+* **dedupe breaks `btrfs send` in old kernels**.
 The bees option `--workaround-btrfs-send` prevents any modification of read-only subvols in order to avoid breaking `btrfs send`.

-  This workaround is not necessary for kernels 4.9.188, 4.14.137, 4.19.65, 5.2.7, 5.3 and later.
+  This workaround is no longer necessary to avoid kernel crashes and send performance failure on kernel 4.9.207, 4.14.159, 4.19.90, 5.3.17, 5.4.4, 5.5 and later; however, some conflict between send and dedupe still remains, so the workaround is still useful.

+  `btrfs receive` is not affected by this issue.

 Unfixed kernel bugs
 -------------------

 As of 5.8.14:

-* **`btrfs send` still cannot run at the same time as dedupe**, even with all current fixes.
-Recent kernels refuse the dedupe operation with error `EAGAIN`.
-If `btrfs send` is invoked at the instant when a dedupe operation is running, `send` will fail to start and return an error.
+* **The kernel does not permit `btrfs send` and dedupe to run at the same time**.
+Recent kernels no longer crash, but now refuse one operation with an error if the other operation was already running.

   bees has not been updated to handle the new dedupe behavior optimally.
-  Optimal behavior is to defer dedupe operations until after the send is finished.
-Current bees behavior is to complain loudly about the dedupe failure in log messages, and abandon the duplicate data references in the sending snapshot.
+  Optimal behavior is to defer dedupe operations when send is detected, and resume after the send is finished.
+Current bees behavior is to complain loudly about each individual dedupe failure in log messages, and abandon duplicate data references in the snapshot that send is processing.
 A future bees version shall have better handling for this situation.

-  Workaround:  send `SIGSTOP` to bees, or terminate the bees process, while `btrfs send` is running.
-This workaround is not required if snapshot is deleted after sending--in that case, any duplicate data blocks that were not removed by dedupe will be removed by snapshot delete instead.
+  Workaround:  send `SIGSTOP` to bees, or terminate the bees process, before running `btrfs send`.

+  This workaround is not strictly required if snapshot is deleted after sending.
+In that case, any duplicate data blocks that were not removed by dedupe will be removed by snapshot delete instead.
+The workaround still saves some IO.

-  `btrfs receive` is not affected by these issues.
+  `btrfs receive` is not affected by this issue.

 * **Spurious warnings in `fs/fs-writeback.c`** on kernel 4.15 and later when filesystem is mounted with `flushoncommit`.
 These